Women's basketball: Governance

 Women's basketball is governed internationally by the International Basketball Federation (FIBA).
 Since 1953 FIBA has hosted a world championship tournament for women, currently known as the FIBA Women's Basketball World Cup.
 The event, renamed from "FIBA World Championship for Women" after its 2014 edition, is currently held in even-numbered non-Summer Olympic years.

 Levels of competition

+High School

+High school basketball is a foundational stage for developing young female athletes.
+Many players start their competitive journey here, participating in local and state championships.
+The National Federation of State High School Associations (NFHS) oversees high school basketball in the United States.
+High school competitions often feature intense rivalries and provide a platform for players to showcase their skills to college scouts.
+Notable high school tournaments include the state championships and various invitational events.

+Amateur Athletic Union (AAU)

+The AAU provides extensive opportunities for young women to compete at a high level outside of their school teams.
+AAU tournaments are held nationwide and often feature top-tier talent, helping players gain exposure to college scouts and national recognition.
+The AAU Girls Basketball World Championships, held annually, represent the pinnacle of youth basketball competition, with divisions ranging from 2nd grade to 11th grade.
+These tournaments are crucial for player development and offer a competitive environment that fosters growth and skill enhancement.

 University

 Berenson's freshmen played the sophomore class in the first women's collegiate basketball game held on 22 March 1893.
 University of California and Miss Head's School, had played the first women's extramural game in 1892.
 Also in 1893, Mount Holyoke and Sophie Newcomb College, coached by Clara Gregory Baer (the inventor of Newcomb ball) women began playing basketball.
 By 1895, the game had spread to colleges across the country, including Wellesley, Vassar and Bryn Mawr.
 The first intercollegiate women's game was on 4 April 1896.
 Stanford women played California, 9-on-9, ending in a 2–1 Stanford victory.
 Clara Gregory Baer published the first book of rules for women's basketball in 1895 she first called the game 'Basquette', a name later dropped in her first revision of rules, the Newcomb College Basketball Rules, published in 1908.

 Despite participating in the first intercollegiate women's basketball game, Stanford's faculty athletic committee banned intercollegiate competition for women, first in team sports like basketball and later extending to all sports, and Cal (as well as many other prestigious colleges at the time) followed suit.
 In many cases, such bans were not lifted until the 1970s and the introduction of Title IX.